nuxeo/doc.nuxeo.com-content/src/nxdoc/getting-started/configure-nuxeo-platform.md

 ## Introduction

-We've implemented a very simple workflow on the BCContract document type, `BCContractCancel_WF` allowing any BigCorp employee to cancel a contract.
-Once launched, the request will pass through a manager to confirm the cancellation.

-BigCorp now needs another feature added to the workflow: have someone from Accounting specify the amount to refund to the client, with a full refund automatically granted to cancellations that occur within 10 days of signing.
+BigCorp needs a feature added to an existing workflow: have someone from Accounting specify the amount to refund to the client, with a full refund automatically granted to cancellations that occur within 10 days of signing.

 In the steps below, we will show you how to add custom schemas, automation chains and workflow steps to fulfill this feature request.